adam-rumpf/combat-turtles/index.md

 The player can create their own turtle AIs by extending the `TurtleParent` class and overwriting a few key methods.
 The game is run using discrete step events (at a rate of approximately 30 steps/second), with each turtle defining its actions on a per-step basis.
 Custom AI submodules (in the form of standalone `.py` files) can be dropped into the `ai/` directory to import the player's AI into the game.
 Several example and template subclasses are included in this directory to get the player started.
 See also the [documentation below](#instructions) for a detailed guide to writing custom AIs.
 Python students might enjoy competing against each other to see whom can come up with the best AI, while Python instructors might consider running a class tournament to encourage students to learn more about object-oriented programming.

 The latest release can be found on this project's [itch.io](https://adam-rumpf.itch.io/combat-turtles) page or on the [releases](https://github.com/adam-rumpf/combat-turtles/releases) page.
+See the author's notes for this project [here](https://adam-rumpf.github.io/programs/combat_turtles.html).

 ## Game Overview